 My name is Kristen Drury.
 This is my 14th year at William Floyd High School (located on Long Island, NY) teaching Advanced Placement chemistry, honors chemistry, Regents chemistry, general chemistry, and forensics.
 I earned a Bachelors in chemistry and a Masters in education at Stony Brook University.

 I have been flipping my classroom since 2011 and I am currently a huge fan of the EDpuzzle flipping website.
-I recently became an EDpuzzle certified coach.
-I am also a Remind connected educator and certified trainer.
+I am an EDpuzzle certified coach and a Remind Connected Educator and certified trainer.
 Ask me about either!
 I love to talk about science education.
 I believe process oriented guided inquiry learning (POGIL) has been integral in my classroom as well as cooperative groups.
 I am a POGIL facilitator, training teachers across the country to use this transformative tool.
 I am also trained in Modeling Instruction through American Modeling Teacher Association (AMTA) which has really helped me identify and employ a phenomena based storyline for my first year chemistry courses.
 Sharing ideas and best practices with others is so important to me.
 Please feel free to use anything I have on the website.
 Be aware that many of the resources are "borrowed" and modified to fit my instructional practices.
 I work for College Board to design and evaluate materials for the new Pre-AP Chemistry course.
 Find more information about Pre-AP Chemistry here!